lorcannrauzduel/laravel-fast-api-generator/readme.md

 - Controllers
 - API Routes

-From your database.
 Make you sure your database is well built.
 ```sh
 $ './generate all'
 $ 'Import your database and tap ENTER when you are ready'